 Instructions

-- In a bowl put the eggs and pecorino Romano cheese.
+- Now, let's make the pecorino cream.
+In a bowl, whisk together the eggs and Pecorino Romano cheese.
 Add some freshly ground black pepper.
-Then, mix until you have a creamy sauce.
+Then, mix quickly until you have a thick and creamy sauce.
+Set it aside for now.

-- Drain the spaghetti when ready.
-Then place them in the skillet, over high heat, to season well with the guanciale.
+- Using a spoon for spaghetti, drain the pasta when ready.
+Then place them in the skillet, OVER HIGH HEAT, to season well with the guanciale.

 Mr. Nice Guy says